-Irrigation valves are what allow you to turn the water flow on/off.
+Irrigation valves allow you to turn the water flow on/off.
 The valve is an essential component of any irrigation system.
-There are two different kinds of valves you can install to control the flow of your water.
+There are two different kinds of valves you can install to control your water flow.

-Drip irrigation filters are very important to a long-lasting drip system.
-Some might try and tell you that you don't need a filter if you are using city water.
+Drip irrigation filters are critical to a long-lasting drip system.
+Some might tell you that you don't need a filter if you are using city water.
 Drip emitters have a tiny opening and are very sensitive.
 Even the tiniest material can clog an emitter.
-When you use a filter you are not only ensuring clean water, but you are also keeping your emitters safe from getting clogged.
+When you use a filter, you are not only ensuring clean water, but you are also keeping your emitters safe from getting clogged.

 A pressure regulator is only required if your water has a lot of pressure.
-If you put a pressure regulator on a valve which already doesn't produce a lot of water you will only make things worse.
+If you put a pressure regulator on a valve that already doesn't produce much water, you will only worsen things.
 If your water pressure is 40 PSI or higher, chances are you will need a pressure regulator.

-Drip tubing is the special tube which runs to your plants.
+Drip tubing is the special tube that runs to your plants.
 Your emitters, which water the plants, are connected to this special tubing.
-This type of tubing should not be buried underground, unless you use tubing designed specifically for that (copper protected).
+This type of tubing should not be buried underground unless you use tubing explicitly designed for that (copper protected).

 Connect the tubing to other lines of tubing, as well as emitters and bubblers using the appropriate drip fittings.
-The fittings for thin lines of tubing are commonly barbed, like you will find with tees.
-When it comes to thicker-diameter tubing, you will want to look for compression tees.
-There are also couplings, adapters, elbows, caps, end clamps, and more
+The fittings for thin lines of tubing are commonly barbed like you will find with tees.
+When it comes to thicker-diameter tubing, you will want to look for compression tees, couplings, adapters, elbows, caps, end clamps, and more.

 Stakes and risers are tools for making your installation work with your landscape.
-For example, if you have elevated plants, you will need the use of risers.
+For example, if you have elevated plants, you will need risers.
 Stakes are great for pinning down components of your drip system, like drip lines.